OswinJTC/temp-ncopilot-demo/README.md

 # NIS LLM Data Interface

 JuboAgent's data interface, implemented with FastAPI, is designed for processing JSON files exported from JuboAgent's LLM.
-It efficiently queries specific user-requested information from MongoDB.
+It efficiently queries specific user-requested information from MongoDB, and returns.

 ## Quick Start

-### 1. Endpoints 端點
+### 1. Endpoint 端點

 #### POST `/initial-layer`
 - **Description**: The primary endpoint for receiving initial JSON data from the LLM.